-Course Director We're included in the university advertising and marketing, and we have our own website.
-The thing which works best for us, though, is Q25 word of mouth.
+Course Director: We're included in the university advertising and marketing, and we have our own website.
+The thing which works best for us, though, is word of mouth.
 Students who leave us often send us their friends.
-In fact, a student who arrived today was carrying a photograph for me of a former student and his baby!
+In fact, a student who arrived today was carrying a photograph for me of Q26 a former student and his baby!

-Cheryl It sounds like a nice place to be!
+Cheryl: It sounds like a nice place to be!

-Course Director It is!
-A lot of our students make tasting friendships while they're here.
+Course Director: It is!
+A lot of our students make lasting friendships while they're here.

-Narrator Now look at questions 26 to 30.
-As the talk continues, answer questions 26 to 30.
+Narrator: Now look at guestions 27 to 31.
+As the talk continues, answer guestions 27 to 31.

-Cheryl Making friends with other students sounds special enough!
+Cheryl: Making friends with other students sounds special enough!
 I'd like to emphasise that in the student newspaper.

-Course Director We do try to get our students to be part of the wider university.
+Course Director: We do try to get our students to be part of the wider university.

-Don How do you do that?
-Do you'encourage them to join the Sports Centre, for instance?
+Don: How do you do that?
+Do you encourage them to join the Sports Center, for instance?

-Course Director Indeed we do!
-The Sports Centre is always looking for active participants, particularly in soccer.
+Course Director: Indeed we do!
+The Sports Center is always looking for active participants, particularly in soccer.
 Oh, and something else.
-You might like to mention that we don't teach just English here, i mean, we're a language centre, not an English language centre.
+You might like to mention that we don't teach just English here.
+I mean, we're a language center, not an English language center.
 You may learn Spanish, Mandarin, and Russian here, and we can sometimes offer other languages.
 This means we can have some students who are native speakers of those languages as conversation partners for English-speaking students.

-Cheryl Who can do those courses?
+Cheryl: Who can do those courses?